Do you want to start breakfast restaurant business?

 |Sales and Marketing Executives||$145,000||$152,000||$159,000|

-The Food Court will be one of the manyrestaurants open for breakfast in Manhattan.
-The business will be solely financed by Mr. Vent and no equity funding or outside loan will be required unless it expands faster than forecasted.
+The Food Court will be one of the many bed and breakfast business plan in Manhattan.
+The bed and breakfast business plan will be solely financed by Mr. Vent and no equity funding or business plan bank loan will be required unless it expands faster than forecasted.

 8.1 Important Assumptions